linode/docs/docs/guides/websites/cms/joomla/_index.md

 author:
   name: Linode
   email: docs@linode.com
-description: "Joomla is an advanced content management system (CMS) used to facilitate the easy creation and ongoing maintenance of dynamic websites.
-Deployed on top of the industry standard LAMP Stack, Joomla is designed to be both easy to use and manage from the end-user’s perspective and easy to administer and host."
+description: "This guide will help you install and configure Joomla, an advanced content management system used to facilitate the easy creation of dynamic website content."
-og_description: "Joomla is an advanced content management system (CMS) used to facilitate the easy creation and ongoing maintenance of dynamic websites.
-Deployed on top of the industry standard LAMP Stack, Joomla is designed to be both easy to use and manage from the end-user’s perspective and easy to administer and host."
+og_description: "This guide will help you install and configure Joomla, an advanced content management system used to facilitate the easy creation of dynamic website content."
 keywords: ["joomla", "cms"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-09-01